akvo/cdi-scripts/README.md

 - **Run Akvo CDI scripts in Docker:** No need to install Python or dependencies.
 - **Easy data exchange:** Input/output data directories are shared with your host.
 - **Configurable:** All key configuration files are editable outside the container.
-- **Simple command execution:** Run the full workflow or custom steps via Docker Compose.
+- **Simple command execution:** Run the full workflow or custom steps via Docker Compose or a single Docker command.

 ---

 ## Requirements

 - [Docker](https://docs.docker.com/get-docker/)
+- [Docker Compose](https://docs.docker.com/compose/install/) (optional, for compose workflow)

 ---